What is Forgiveness, Really? Forgiveness Defined

 There’s no need to feel ashamed about reaching out to others for help in dealing with anger and depression.
 Reach out and ask for help, as doing so will provide you with space to improve your relationships and health.

 If you struggle with anger and depression, seek out a mental health professional for help.
 They can walk with you and provide you with guidance along your path toward finding joy and light in your life again.
-Don’t hesitate to make an appointment to begin making that journey toward wholeness and healing.
+Don’t hesitate to make an appointment with the Christian counselors at Huntington Beach Christian Counseling to begin making that journey toward wholeness and healing.

 Photos: